 Wu is hopeful more people — athletes, hairdressers, or not — seek him out.
 “I think people are more health conscious now.
 Like, why the hell am I eating this, or how do I exercise correctly?” he says.
 “We have such little time these days.
 We need to make the time we do have for fitness as optimal as possible.
 You can’t be effective with a bum shoulder or back.”

 But like most things worth doing, a Sports Pod visit is far from comfortable.
-“Anytime anyone asks me fore recommendations, I can’t endorse them enough, but I always warn people it’s going to be super painful,” says Leupold.
+“Anytime anyone asks me fore recommendations, I can’t endorse him enough, but I always warn people it’s going to be super painful,” says Leupold.
 “If you’re serious about fixing something, though, it’s the best.”